 Toolkit: Guidance, job aids, and realistic practice

-- Practice with the fictional client: Branching scenarios and mini-challenges help you practice handling the SME and client with the toolkit story.
+- Practice with the fictional client: Branching scenarios and mini-challenges give you practice handling the SME and client with the toolkit story.

-- Wide variety of practice: The many mini-challenges help you practice choosing good ideas, writing strong questions, and deciding which media and format to use for a wide variety of scenario ideas.
+- Wide variety of practice: More than 100 mini-challenges help you practice choosing good ideas, writing strong questions, and deciding which media and format to use for a wide variety of scenario ideas.

 - Downloadable documents: Apply new skills and change your procedures with templates, worksheets, and flowcharts.